DaRealAqua/RacesGUI/README.md

  Don't forget to read the description before using this plugin!

  📜Description: You can create unlimited races.
-When you select a Race you will have it permanently with effects you will not be able to change it so think about when you select a Race.
+When you select a Race you will have it permanently with effect's you will not be able to change it so think about when you select a Race.
+To upgrade your Race effect's, type /evolve.
+You will need a sum kills to upgrade the effect's.

  **📖How to create Races?**